-The San Francisco Congestion Management Program (CMP) is a biennial program conducted in accordance with state law to monitor congestion and adopt plans for mitigating traffic congestion that falls below certain thresholds.
+Every two years, the San Francisco County Transportation Authority (SFCTA) prepares the San Francisco Congestion Management Program (CMP).
+This program is conducted in accordance with state law to monitor congestion and adopt plans for mitigating traffic congestion that falls below certain thresholds.
 By statute, the CMP legislation originally focused its requirements on measuring traffic congestion, specifically through Level-of-Service (LOS), which grades roadway facilities by vehicle delay.
-In the years since, the Transportation Authority has designated most of the city as an Infill Opportunity Zone, enabling the use of alternatives to LOS for purposes of monitoring transportation system performance1 (although it still reports LOS for planning purposes).
-The agency has evolved its CMP to include more multimodal and system performance monitoring, in recognition that automobile-focused metrics such as LOS result in a limited view of transportation issues, which can result in inefficient, modally biased, and often, unintentionally, counter-productive solutions.2 In November 2013, the state passed SB 743, which specifically repeals automobile delay as measured by LOS as a significant environmental impact in environmental review, and tasks the Office of Planning and Research (OPR) with preparing guidance on appropriate alternative metrics.
-Locally, San Francisco acted to replace LOS with Vehicle Miles Travelled (VMT) as the city's CEQA transportation impact measure, in Spring 2015.
+The SFCTA has since evolved its CMP to include more multimodal and system performance monitoring, in recognition that automobile-focused metrics such as LOS result in a limited view of transportation issues, which can result in inefficient, modally biased, and often, unintentionally, counter-productive solutions.

 The CMP legislation aims to increase the productivity of existing transportation infrastructure and encourage more efficient use of scarce new dollars for transportation investments, in order to effectively manage congestion, improve air quality, and facilitate sustainable development.
-To achieve this, the CMP law is based on five mandates:
+The purpose of the 2017 San Francisco Congestion Management Program is to: